Key Funding Incentives

 Spain offers a generous R&D&I (Research, Development, and Innovation) tax credit designed to encourage corporate investment in scientific research, technological development, and innovation activities.

 Mechanism: Companies can claim a tax credit on eligible R&D expenses.
 The base rate for R&D activities is generally 25% of qualifying expenditures.
 An additional incremental tax credit of 42% can be applied to expenses exceeding the average R&D expenditure of the previous two years.
 For R&D staff, an additional 17% credit is available on wages paid to eligible full-time researchers.
 For technological innovation activities, a 12% tax credit applies.
+Investments in fixed tangible and intangible assets (excluding land and buildings) exclusively assigned to R&D activities may benefit from an 8% deduction.

-Refundability: While primarily a tax credit, Spain offers a unique feature allowing companies that cannot fully utilise the credit against their tax liability to request a cash refund (with a 20% discount on the unutilised amount), subject to certain conditions and a maximum refund limit (e.g., €5 million for R&D expenditure exceeding 10% of turnover).
+Refundability (The 20% Discount Option): While primarily a tax credit that can be carried forward for 18 years, Spain offers a unique feature allowing companies that cannot fully utilise the credit against their tax liability to request a cash refund (monetisation).
+This option requires the taxpayer to accept a 20% discount on the unutilised tax credit amount.
+The cash refund limit is typically €3 million, but is raised to €5 million when R&D and technological innovation expenses exceed 10% of the company’s turnover.

 Eligibility: R&D activities must involve scientific investigation and research leading to new materials, products, or technological improvements.
 Eligible expenditures include R&D staff wages, acquisition of R&D equipment, materials, and subcontracting activities with public R&D institutions, universities, and private companies.
 Activities must take place in Spain or within the European Economic Area (EEA).